kaorahi/lizgoban/README.md

 In addition, LizGoban reads external/config.json (and config.json in the "working directory" in the above (*1)) beforehand if they exist.

-#### To save/load analyses in SGF

-Check "Tool > Reuse analysis" in the menu.
-This is expected to be compatible with Lizzie 0.7.2.

 #### To show ownerships of stones by facial expressions:

 Prepare stone images and put them into `external/` directory.